JuliaLang/julia/doc/src/manual/strings.md

 ```

 Captures can be referenced in a substitution string when using [`replace()`](@ref) by using `\n`
-to refer to the nth capture group and prefixing the subsitution string with `s`.
+to refer to the nth capture group and prefixing the substitution string with `s`.
 Capture group
 0 refers to the entire match object.
 Named capture groups can be referenced in the substitution
 with `g<groupname>`.
 For example: